Featured Creature: Penguins

 Most penguin specie populations are declining, with nine out of the 18 species classified as endangered or vulnerable on the IUCN Red List.

 While the Antarctic Treaty has provided some legal protections for penguins, these birds are still at risk.
 You might have already guessed one of the reasons why: climate change.
 The rapid increase in temperature around the globe is altering oceanic conditions and melting sea ice, threatening penguins’ food supply, breeding grounds, and the delicate natural infrastructure of water and ice that sustains their way of life.
-In fact, we’ve recorded a correlation between record low sea ice in 2022 and the first-ever know large-scale breeding failure of Emperor penguins, an episdoe in which few (or nearly none at all) chicks are born.
+In fact, we’ve recorded a correlation between record low sea ice in 2022 and the first-ever known large-scale breeding failure of Emperor penguins, an episode in which few (or nearly none at all) chicks are born.

 Penguins are also at risk from pollution, caused by the usual suspects: littering and ecological disasters like oil spills.
 Development projects threaten nesting sites, and unsustainable and irresponsible fishing practices increase competition for available food in the sea.